Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

 * Support Users:
   - ✅ Can view and create incidents.
-  - ✅ Can update or delete incidents assigned to them or unassigned incidents.
+  - ✅ Can update or delete non-closed incidents assigned to them or unassigned.
   - ❌ Cannot close high-urgency incidents.

 * Administrators: